tyre/ultra_marathon/README.md

 which rely on an unsuccessful run block will also be considered failed.

 A failed runner can be reset, which essentially changes the failed runners to being unrun and returns the success flag to true.
+Runners that have been successfully run _will not_ be rerun, though any failed dependencies will.

-It will then execute any `on_reset` callbacks before returning itself.
+The runner will then execute any `on_reset` callbacks before returning itself.

 ```ruby
 class WatRunner < UltraMarathon::AbstractRunner